-The appliance can be configured with an SMTP smart host to receive all mail messages generated by the load balancer.
-If this field is not configured the address will be auto-configured based on an MX lookup of the destination email address that's configured under Cluster Configuration > Layer 4 - Advanced Configuration.
+The appliance can be configured to use an SMTP smart host to relay all email messages generated by the load balancer.
+If this field is not configured, the address will be auto-configured based on an MX lookup of the destination email address that's configured under Cluster Configuration > Layer 4 - Advanced Configuration.